latitude-checkout/checkout-plugins-woocommerce/readme.txt

 This section outlines the steps to install the Latitude Interest Free plugin.

-1. Upload plugin folder to the `/wp-content/plugins/` directory
+1. Search for plugin with name "latitude interest free".
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Install and Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go WooCommerce Settings –> Payment Gateways and configure your Latitude Interest Free plugin.